 12. When should I take the LSAT?

 13. I'm not able to take the LSAT until February or June.
 Can I still apply?

 14. I have more than one LSAT score.
 How will that be viewed?

 For applicants who have two LSAT scores, the policy at Carolina Law is to base our admissions decisions on the highest score.
 If you have more than two scores, we will decide on a case by case basis whether to use the highest or the average score.
 Despite this, we generally advise prospective students against taking the LSAT more than once, unless there are extenuating circumstances that caused the student to perform poorly during prior LSAT administrations.

-15. I took the LSAT three years ago, is my score still valid?
+15. I took the LSAT several years ago.
+Is my score still valid?

 Carolina Law will accept LSAT scores that are up to five years old.

 16. How should I submit my application?

 There are two ways to apply to Carolina Law.
-First, you may apply electronically (at no additional cost) by using the e-application process provided by the Law School Admission Council (LSAC).
-We prefer receiving applications online.
-Alternatively, if you are unable to apply online, you may print an application from the law school website using Adobe Acrobat and submit it by mail.
+We prefer that you may electronically using the e-application process provided by the Law School Admission Council (LSAC), however if you are unable to apply online you may print the PDF application form found on our website and submit it by mail.

 17. Whom should I get to write my letters of recommendation?